The process of starting your travel blog is one of the easiest parts of your blogging journey.

 Now that I’ve got that out of the way let’s take a look at some of the most popular ways that you can make money from your travel blog:

-Another great way to make money blogging is through affiliate marketing.
+The best ways to make money blogging for beginners is with affiliate marketing.

 Affiliate marketing is when you promote a product on your website by linking to it or using a banner, someone then will click through to that product or service and if they end up buying it then you get a small commission on the sale.